 Chair, International Shakespeare Association.

-If it were not for the universal renown and veneration of this single English-language playwright the gender inequity rooted in the process of enacting his plays would be in question.
+If it were not for the universal renown and veneration of this single English-language playwright the gender inequity rooted in the process of enacting his plays would long have been in question.

-In active collaboration with Notre Dame Shakespeare Festival the 50/50 Shakespeare Project™ offers an equitable alternative.
+In collaboration with Notre Dame Shakespeare Festival the 50/50 Shakespeare Project™ offers producers of his plays an equitable alternative.

 director | adapter